navis-org/pymaid/docs/source/api.rst

 Interfaces
 ++++++++++
 Interfaces with various external tools.
-These modules have to be exported explicitly as they are not imported at top level.
+These modules have to be imported explicitly as they are not imported at top level.
 For example::

    >>> from pymaid import b3d